-Last but not least, every trip to Baytown should include hopping the Lynchburg Ferry across the Houston ship channel to nearby La Porte, Texas to see the San Jacinto Battleground and Battleship Texas.
+Every trip to Baytown should include hopping the Lynchburg Ferry across the Houston ship channel to nearby La Porte, Texas to see the San Jacinto Battleground.
 San Jacinto is the place where the Texian Army, out-numbered and exhausted, beat the powerful Mexican Army in only 19 minutes to claim Texas independence.
 Walk the area where Sam Houston and his men planned their final attack and claimed independence for Texas.
 You take an elevator to the top of the monument peer out over battlefield and then explore the amazing museum housed on the ground floor.

-While unconnected to Texas Independence, Battleship Texas is an amazing site to behold.
+Battleship Texas is an amazing site to behold.
 This dreadnought ship found in both WWI and WWII and is now in its permanent home here in Texas.
 With all the guns on deck, it definitely qualifies and Texas’s largest gun show and possibly it’s largest museum.